simonmysun/ell/README.md

 See [Configuration](docs/Configuration.md).

-Here's an example configuration to use `gpt-4o-mini` from OpenAI.
+Here's an example configuration to use `gemini-pro` from Google.
 You need to set these variables in your `~/.ellrc`:

 ```ini
 ELL_API_STYLE=gemini